-The best disk cloning software will allow you to simply and easily clone your hard drive to serve as a backup, and restore it if or when necessary.
+The best disk cloning software will make it simple and easy to clone your hard drive to serve as a backup, and restore it if or when necessary.

 While you can use backup software (opens in new tab) to save your work, this will only save your files and folders.
 If you also want to back up your applications and your computer registry, in order to restore a complete and working version of your operating system, you will need to use disk cloning software.

 The ideal disk cloning software will allow you to easily copy your entire hard drive (opens in new tab), regardless as to whether it's a traditional SATA or more recent SSD, and make a full and faithful copy of it.
 That way, in the event that the original hard drive fails (opens in new tab) you can swap it out for the clone.
 This helps avoid the need to completely reinstall system software and copy across all data, allowing you to continue to work much more quickly.

 A backup drive could be set up and cloned within your existing PC chassis, or you could set it up as an external drive to allow you to store it off-premises as needed.

 It can also be useful when simply looking to upgrade your hard drive, such as to one with a higher capacity, or to a different type entirely such as from a mechanical hard drive to a solid state drive (SSD).